 Coil cleaners are available in concentrated solutions that must be diluted or in ready-to-use spray cans.
 A ready-to-use spray makes cleaning easier and is the most acceptable approach to cleaning a condenser.
-You spray the cleaner on the AC condenser, and it will froth up, after which you will simply rinse it off.
+You spray the cleaner on the AC condenser, which will froth up, after which you simply rinse it off.

 6. Garden Hose

 A garden hose will suffice when washing and cleaning off the AC condenser.
 It would help if you did not use a pressure washer on the AC condenser, mainly because the fins of the AC condenser are sensitive.